vngarg/Sorting-Visualizer/README.md

-1. State late update ho rahi h.
+- [x] State late update ho rahi h.
+- [ ] Add some cool animation to the Heading.